nik-yo/Resume/master.md

 -	Synchronized data in Microsoft Access with SQL Server using Windows Service.
 - Generated requested reports for supervisors and managers by using Crystal Report.
 - Deployed custom MRP application using ClickOnce technology.
+- Created dynamic charts by utilizing MS (.NET) Chart Control.
+- Create a small tool using WPF to keep track of manufactured products.
 {{- end -}}
 {{ if .AfterAug2008 }}

 **Graduate Research Assistant**\
 Finance, Real Estate & Decision Sciences Department at WSU (August 2008 – May 2011)
--	Queried real estate data from RETS compliance network servers using SQL via ODBC connection.
+-	Queried real estate data from RETS compliance servers from STATA via ODBC connection (ezRETS driver).
 -	Developed statistical analysis programs using STATA to analyze periodic real estate data.
 -	Automated reports generation in Microsoft Excel by writing macros in VBA.
 - Generated monthly reports to be delivered to 24 Kansas area real estate boards.
 - Shortened reports creation time from 1 week to 3 days through automated process.
-- Found and reported bug on RETS ODBC driver
+- Found and reported bug on RETS ODBC driver.
+- Integrated real estate data from individual MLS into statewide data.
 {{ end }}

 ## Education